MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

 ## Gathering Details
 Your application can use and collect information from [Process Failure Details](<link>) to identify the most frequent issues for your application.

+> [!NOTE]
-> **Note:** some process failures might raise the `ProcessFailed` event across different WebView2 controls in your application (see [Unexpected Exits](<link>) for more information).
+> Some process failures might raise the `ProcessFailed` event across different WebView2 controls in your application (see [Unexpected Exits](<link>) for more information).
 You must decide how often to gather details and how to handle duplicates for these cases.

 Additionally, most process crashes will generate dumps in the [User Data Folder](<link>) or the configured `FailureReportFolderPath` ([COM](<link>), [.NET](<link>), [WinRT](<link>)).
 You can use these dumps to understand crashes and provide additional information when contacting the WebView2 team.